sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 For more on privacy modules available refer to :mod:`Privacy Features (experimental) <metasynth.privacy>`.

 .. warning::
     Privacy features (such as differential privacy or other forms of disclosure control) are currently unfinished and under active development.
+More information on currently available extensions can be found in the :doc:`/usage/extensions` section.